mushketyk/mushketyk.github.io/source/_posts/2015-09-07-anatomy-of-python-iterator.markdown

 # Get iterator for the list
 it = lst.__iter__()
+while True:
     try:
-  while True:
-    # Get next element the list
+        # Get next element of the list
         i = it.next()

         # This is a user-defined code that is written in a "for" loop
         print i
     except StopIteration:
-  # We were expecting this exception so we just ignore it and do nothing
-  # If an exception of any other type is raised it will propagate further
-  pass
+        break
 ```

 With this knowledge we are ready to implement our own iterator.